-The training status feature depends on updated assessments of your fitness level, including at least one VO2 max. measurement per week (About VO2 Max.
-Estimates, page 37).
-Indoor run activities do not generate a VO2 max. estimate in order to preserve the accuracy of your fitness level trend.
-You can disable VO2 max. recording for ultra run and trail run activities if you do not want those run types to affect your VO2 max. estimate (Turning Off VO2 Max.
-Recording, page 38).
+The training status feature depends on updated assessments of your fitness level, including at least two VO2 max. measurements per week.
+Your VO2 max. estimate is updated after outdoor runs or rides with power during which your heart rate reached at least 70% of your maximum heart rate for several minutes.
+The trail run and indoor run activities do not generate a VO2 max. estimate in order to preserve the accuracy of your fitness level trend.